-The requirements for precise orbit determination (OD) and propagation are becoming commonplace as numerical operations become standard.
+The requirements for precise orbit determination and propagation are becoming commonplace as numerical operations become standard.
 A distinction between post-processing and prediction is made in that most historical studies examine the ability to post-fit observational data.
 With all the input data measured and known, post processing often achieves accuracies of 2-10 cm radial position, even for orbits strongly influenced by non-conservative forces.
-Operational processing of the entire satellite population (TLE data from the analytical SGP4 theory for instance), achieves only km-level accuracy, but can achieve about 400 m (Phillips 1995) and perhaps 50-100 m today in post processing when using numerical methods.
-The large discrepancy is primarily due to the lack of sufficient quantity, geographic distribution, and quality of the observations, omitted force models, inadequate calibration, and other computational and technical limitations.
+Operational processing of the entire satellite population (TLE data from the analytical SGP4 theory for instance), achieves only km-level accuracy, but can achieve about 400 m (Phillips 1996) and perhaps 50-100 m today in post processing when using numerical methods.
+The discrepancy is primarily due to the lack of sufficient quantity of observations, missing force models, calibration, quality, and other computational and technical limitations.

-Despite the original source of initial state vectors, the important aspect for an operational planner is the ability to assess the accuracy of propagations from a known initial state.
+Despite the original source of initial state vectors, the important part for an operational planner is the ability to assess the accuracy of propagations from a known initial state.
 This is essential to make well-informed operational decisions and affects everything from simple mission planning and maneuver operations, to the broader concepts of Space Situational Awareness (SSA) and Single Integrated Space Picture (SISP).
 Consider the case where a close conjunction is predicted between two satellites.
-If one satellite is well tracked and has a sophisticated orbit determination resulting in a final estimated position accuracy of 10 m, while the other satellite has reasonable data, but lacks the ability to track a dynamically changing drag perturbation and achieves a 600 m final estimated state, does this tell us anything about the conjunction that is predicted to occur in one week?
+If one satellite is well tracked and has a sophisticated orbit determination resulting in a final estimated position of xx m while the other satellite has reasonable data, but lacks the ability to track a dynamically changing drag perturbation and achieves a 60 m initial estimated state, does this tell us anything about the conjunction in the next week?
 Actually, it's a very rough indicator, but not very important to the operational planner.
-What's most important is the ability to understand how those initial differences will translate into the future predicted positions at the time of the encounter.
+What's most important is the ability to understand how the initial differences will translate into the fine-grained predicted positions at the time of the encounter.

 This paper seeks to clarify the ability to accurately propagate a state vector into the future.
-Several areas are examined.
+There are several areas that are examined.